Optimal strategies for weighted ray search: Introduction

 Furthermore, weighted search provides a useful abstraction of the setting in which one has to allocate resources to different tasks without advanced knowledge of the degree to which each task will prove itself fruitful.
-This is a fundamental aspect of many decision-making processes in everyday life.
+This is a fundamental aspect of many decision-making processes.
 For instance, a researcher may want to determine how to allocate her time among $m$ different projects, without knowing in advance how useful the outcome of each project will be towards a combined publication of the potential results.
+Here, the projects can be modeled as weighted targets, with the distance to a target representing the time needed to the successful completion of the corresponding project.
+For a different example, drilling for oil in multiple locations can also be modeled as a star-search problem; see the discussion in~\cite{oil}.

-Ray searching can often model settings that transcend search problems.
-Notable examples include: the design of {\em interruptible} algorithms, i.e., algorithms that return acceptable solutions even if interrupted during their execution~\cite{steins,spyros:ijcai15}; the synthesis of hybrid algorithms based on a suite of heuristics~\cite{hybrid}; and database query optimization (in particular, pipeline filter ordering as studied in~\cite{Condon:2009:ADA:1497290.1497300}).
-The latter problem, although not explicitly stated as a star search problem, has in fact an equivalent search-related formulation over a star graph.
+In addition, we emphasize that ray searching can often model settings that go far beyond the search paradigm.
+Notable examples include: the design of {\em interruptible} algorithms, i.e., algorithms that return acceptable solutions even if interrupted during their execution (see~\cite{steins,spyros:ijcai15}); the synthesis of {\em hybrid} algorithms based on a suite of heuristics shown in~\cite{hybrid}; and database query optimization (in particular, pipeline filter ordering as studied in~\cite{Condon:2009:ADA:1497290.1497300}, which has an equivalent search-related formulation over a star graph as discussed in~\cite{stacs-expanding}).
+Thus, solutions to the weighted search problem can provide a framework for solving weighted variants of the above settings.
+For instance, one may define hybrid algorithms in which each heuristic execution is assigned a score related to the quality of the returned solution, or a system of interleaved executions of interruptible algorithms in which each algorithm is assigned a priority based on its importance.

-The canonical definition of competitive ratio, as expressed by~\eqref{eq:competitive.ratio}, assumes that the offline strategy has {\em full information} of the instance, and thus knows on which ray each target lies.
-Under a relatively more recent model~\cite{hyperbolic,oil}, the offline strategy has only {\em partial information} about the instance, e.g., may know the existence of a target of weight $w_i$ and distance $d_i$, but not the precise ray on which the target lies.
-The actual instance is thus determined by a mapping of the pairs $(w_i,d_i)$ to the set of rays $\{0,\ldots m-1\}$, which is unknown to both the online and the offline strategies.
-The implication is that the offline cost can be defined as the worst-case cost for achieving the objective, among all possible such mappings.